Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Application to Real-World Traffic Data

 \subsubsection{Interpretation in Balanced Settings (\texorpdfstring{$\alpha = 0.5$}{alpha=0.5})}

 With balancing structural and attribute information, the Fr\'{e}chet-$k$ means and srGW methods mainly partition the city center, while suburban areas are grounded into cluster according to their geographic location. srFGW, however, partitions both the dense city-center streets and suburban road segments based on their traffic behavior.
-As a result, road sections that are very distant from each other may end up in the same cluster, such in the blue cluster, which corresponds to the main exit from the city, or the purple cluster, which gathers secondary roads.
+As a result, road sections that are very distant from each other may end up in the same cluster, such in the blue cluster, which corresponds to the main exit from the city, or the green cluster, which gathers secondary roads.

 Figure~\ref{srfgw_results} provides a detailed view of a selection of clusters obtained in this setting.
 The barycenter of each cluster is shown for both traffic curves and speed distributions, in both directions.
-The main road in the city center, colored in orange, exhibits a medium-speed distribution and traffic that decreases on weekends, indicating heavier usage on working days.
+The main road in the city center, colored in purple, exhibits a medium-speed distribution and traffic that decreases on weekends, indicating heavier usage on working days.
 The speed distribution also shows a slight difference between the two directions of travel, with one direction experiencing more congestion than the other.

-The other three clusters shown in Figure~\ref{srfgw_results} correspond to suburban areas with distinct speed distributions: the blue cluster, representing the main exits from the city, exhibits higher speeds than the purple and grey clusters.
+The other three clusters shown in Figure~\ref{srfgw_results} correspond to suburban areas with distinct speed distributions: the blue cluster, representing the main exits from the city, exhibits higher speeds than the grey and green clusters.
 The latter two display almost identical traffic curves but show a notable difference in their speed distributions.
 From a traffic perspective, this partition therefore appears to be meaningful, as each group differs from the others in at least one of the following aspects: structural characteristics, traffic or speed patterns.